bklofas/rtl-aprs-igate/README.md

 If you're already running this container in background/daemon mode, you can jump into the running container with `docker exec -it rtl-aprs-igate bash`

-Once you're inside the container, you can run any of the RTL-SDR utilities manually, or direwolf.
-To change the device_idx (serial number) of a RTL_SDR dongle to SDR00005, run `rtl_eeprom -s SDR00005`
+Once you're inside the container, you can run any of the RTL-SDR utilities manually such as `rtl_eeprom` or `rtl_test`, or `python3 ./run.sh` to run the script, or `direwolf` and options to run direwolf.

 ## Build Container Locally